handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 This configuration ensures better accessibility by default, as screen readers may have problems with reading the contents of the edited cell when you're using an IME.

-You can enable fast editing for IMEs by setting [`imeFastEdit`](@/api/options.md#imefastedit) to `true`.
+To enable fast editing for IMEs, set [`imeFastEdit`](@/api/options.md#imefastedit) to `true`.
 However, remember that this may have a negative impact on accessibility.

-To see the difference, make sure that your keyboard is set to a language that uses an IME (e.g. Japanese), and then edit a cell in the demo below:
+To see the difference, make sure that your keyboard is set to a language that uses an IME (e.g. Japanese), and then edit a cell in the following demo:

 ::: only-for javascript